neutrinojs/neutrino/docs/upgrading-neutrino.md

 }
 ```

 - Jest upgraded to v19, which changes the option `testPathDirs` to `roots`.
+Jest options set using
+package.json can now only be done at `neutrino.options.jest` (no more package.json `jest`);
 - Linting base is deprecated in favor of `neutrino-middleware-eslint`:

 ```js